To support education and hands on care programs for teens, women and children.

 Here’s what your donation will support…

 The goal: use education to prevent girls and women from being blindsided by domestic abuse.
-The Education = Prevention Tour has currently reached over 6,000 young girls, college students and women with an interactive workshop provided at no cost to grammar, high schools and local organizations.
+The Education = Prevention Tour has currently reached nearly 10,000 young girls, college students and women with an interactive workshop provided at no cost to grammar, high schools and local organizations.

 Without early intervention, girls are left at a disadvantage when entering the dating world.
 Every girl deserves to know the signs of abuse - before the first date.